vindicate

 例文

-The evidence vindicated her innocence.
+The new evidence vindicated her claim.

 vindicate の語源・成り立ち Etymology